Comparison of American and Canadian football: Other differences

+Both games have a penalty for intentional grounding, which is making a forward pass without a significant chance of completion to prevent loss of yards.
+However, in Canadian football, this is penalized only if the pass failed to cross the line of scrimmage.

-In American high school and college football, as well as at all levels of Canadian football, receivers need only have one foot in bounds (provided the player's other foot does not come down out of bounds until the catch is made) for a catch to count as a reception.
+In American high school and college football, as well as at all levels of Canadian football, receivers need have only one foot in bounds (provided the player's other foot does not come down out of bounds until the catch is made) for a catch to count as a reception.
 NFL play requires receivers to get both feet on the ground and in bounds after making the catch for a reception to count.
 Up through the 2007 season, an NFL official could award a catch if it was judged that the receiver would have come down in bounds if he had not been pushed by a defender.
 This rule was based on a judgment call by the official, and was criticized for being inconsistent.
 The rule was dropped prior to the 2008 season by the NFL.